cironunes/karma/README.md

 $ npm install -g karma@canary
 ```

-The curious can have a look at the documentation articles for
+The curious can have a look at the documentation article for [Versioning].
-[Getting Started] and [Versioning].

 ### Using it.